API tools

-API Tools enable your AI chatbot to fetch real-time data from external systems, making responses more accurate and personalized.
-Unlike static context from documents or FAQs, API tools can access live information like account details, order status, or user preferences.
+API tools let the brand's AI fetch real-time data from external systems, making responses more accurate and personalized.
+Unlike the brand's stored knowledge — files, articles and Q&A pairs — an API tool can reach live information like account details, order status, or user preferences.

 How API Tools Work